R&D publishes research articles, policy & practice notes, and book reviews.

 Submissions should be sent to the Editorial Office via email: firstname.lastname@example.org

 Research articles should provide high-quality, state-of-the-art contributions to the academic debate advancing the research in the field.

 We encourage articles based on empirical research in all its forms, as well as those with conceptual or theoretical focus.

 Research articles are fully peer reviewed (double anonymous).

-In light of the disciplinary and methodological diversity of the research published in R&D, authors are free to structure their manuscripts in accordance with the needs their specific research approach.
+In light of the disciplinary and methodological diversity of the research published in R&D, authors are free to structure their manuscripts in accordance with the needs of their specific research approach.
 The structure should serve to increase the quality of the presentation of the research and the clarity of the argument.
-However, the basic three-tiered structure of Introduction, main body and Discussion should always be followed in order to ensure accessibility of all papers across the diverse readership of the journal.
+However, the basic three-tiered structure of introduction, main body and discussion should always be followed in order to ensure accessibility of all papers across the diverse readership of the journal.

 Research articles should typically have a length of 6,000 to 8,000 words (excluding abstract and bibliography).
 If longer manuscripts are submitted, a justification should be provided.

 Policy & Practice Notes